dbushell/dbushell-2k15/src/data/blog/2010/2010-08-19-web-fonts-just-got-interesting.md

 Yesterday brought with it the announcement of  [WebType.com](http://www.webtype.com/) - another web font service backed by **Font Bureau** and **Ascender Corp**.

-<blockquote><p>Led by Font Bureau and Ascender Corp., Webtype.com introduces a new range of web fonts optimized for high quality text rendering across browsers.
-Webtype.com launches an innovative web font service to improve web typography.</p></blockquote>
+> Led by Font Bureau and Ascender Corp., Webtype.com introduces a new range of web fonts optimized for high quality text rendering across browsers.
+Webtype.com launches an innovative web font service to improve web typography.

 Inspired stuff, and it packs a hefty fee.
 Unlike Typekit you're not buying access to a library of fonts - you're paying for just one.
 With [Typekit](https://typekit.com/plans) it's impossible to pay more than $99 a year (for full library access and unlimited font/site usage).
 With Webtype that won't even buy you [News Gothic Regular](http://www.webtype.com/font/news-gothic-regular/) on their top license "Business Plan".